King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's.

 2) Request the completion of a K-CSC supporting statement form by one of your current supervisors at King’s College London.
 Click here to access the K-CSC supervisor statement form.
 This form must be completed and submitted to the Graduate School via email to firstname.lastname@example.org by the funding deadline of 16:00 GMT, 31 January 2017, and it will be your responsibility to ensure that this is submitted on time.

 Submit a separate application to the CSC by its stated deadline and following the local application procedures in China.
 Note that the local CSC application process is completely separate to King’s processes and their deadlines will also differ from ours.

 Once the King’s application deadline has passed, the Postgraduate & Graduate School Support (PGSS) office will gather and record the details of all the applications received.

 The panel will select up to 15 candidates who they wish to support for the award, and these candidates will be nominated to the CSC.
-The panel will be asked to make their final nomination decisions by 1st March 2016.
+The panel will be asked to make their final nomination decisions in early March 2017.

 Assessment of applications will be based on:

 - Evidence and strength of academic qualifications gained (minimum entry qualification is an undergraduate 2i and/or a higher degree), and where applicable, professional qualifications and/or relevant experience;